Average Healthcare Practice Insurance Costs

 Essential Coverages for Healthcare Practices

 A comprehensive healthcare practice insurance program requires multiple coordinated coverages to address the diverse risks that medical, dental, chiropractic, physical therapy, and other healthcare facilities face.
-Medical malpractice insurance is the cornerstone coverage, protecting practitioners and the practice entity against claims of professional negligence, errors in diagnosis or treatment, failure to obtain informed consent, and other acts or omissions in the delivery of healthcare services.
+Medical malpractice insurance is the cornerstone coverage, can help protect practitioners and the practice entity against claims of professional negligence, errors in diagnosis or treatment, failure to obtain informed consent, and other acts or omissions in the delivery of healthcare services.
 Every practicing provider needs individual malpractice coverage, and the practice itself typically needs entity-level malpractice coverage as well.

-General liability insurance covers non-professional risks at the practice location, including slip-and-fall injuries in the waiting room, property damage to a patient's belongings, and other premises-related incidents.
+General liability insurance can help cover non-professional risks at the practice location, including slip-and-fall injuries in the waiting room, property damage to a patient's belongings, and other premises-related incidents.
 While malpractice insurance handles claims arising from professional services, general liability handles everything else related to your physical presence and operations.
 A patient who slips on a wet floor in your hallway has a general liability claim, not a malpractice claim.

 Cyber liability insurance has become an essential coverage for healthcare practices due to the sensitive nature of protected health information (PHI) and the regulatory requirements of HIPAA.
 Workers compensation covers employee injuries, and employment practices liability insurance (EPLI) protects against claims of wrongful termination, discrimination, harassment, and other employment-related disputes.
 Finally, a commercial umbrella policy provides excess liability protection above the limits of the underlying malpractice, general liability, and auto policies.